pi-top/pi-top-Python-SDK/docs/overview.rst

 Using peripherals with a pi-topCEED
 ========================================

-pi-topCEED supports the following API sections for use with peripherals:
+pi-topCEED supports the following API devices/components for use with peripherals:

 * :ref:`pi-topPROTO+ (protoplus)<api_pitop_peripherals:pi-topPROTO+>`
 * :ref:`pi-topPULSE (pulse)<api_pitop_peripherals:pi-topPULSE>`